SpeedyNurBesser/projects/_posts/2023-08-02-project-genesis.md

 og_description: "Writing an article daily for a week." #Open Graph description.
 ---

-Between the August 2nd and August 8th 2023, I challenged myself to write an article daily for a week.
+Between August 2nd and August 8th 2023, I challenged myself to write an article daily for a week.
 In my notes this challenge went under the name *Project Genesis*.
 Most of those articles weren't really good, but I wrote a concluding article which is worth sharing.
 I published those articles on [Medium](https://medium.com).